SeverSerenitygit/SeverSerenitygit.github.io/_posts/2026-03-28-HTB-Trick-Machine-Walkthrough.md

 We are successfully able to read files from the system, let's gather some information about how the website process is started by checking `/proc/self/cmdline`

->[!note]
->`/proc` is a virtual filesystem in Linux - it doesn't actually exist on disk, it's created in memory by the kernel at boot time.
+> `/proc` is a virtual filesystem in Linux - it doesn't actually exist on disk, it's created in memory by the kernel at boot time.
 It's essentially a window into the kernel - the kernel exposes information about running processes and system state as if they were regular files you can just cat or read, and `/self` symlink to the current process's own directory.
+{: .prompt-info}

 ```bash
 $curl http://preprod-marketing.trick.htb/index.php?page=....//....//....//....//....//....//proc/self/cmdline -o cmdline.txt # -o saves the result to a file